reddtoric/SkipYTAds/README.md

 ## Other settings

 `accuracy` accuracy of the image match.
+See python-imagesearch docs for more info.
 Default is 0.6. min: 0, max: 1

 ## Ad not skipping?
 Want script to match other images to click?